2021-22 Common Read: ‘Grit: The Power of Passion and Perseverance’

 The University of Idaho has chosen “Grit: The Power of Passion and Perseverance” by Angela Duckworth as its Common Read for 2021-22.

-“The Common Read committee, composed of students, faculty and community members, were both engaged and moved by Ms. Henriquez’s novel and the journey of her characters seeking community and citizenship,” said Dean Panttaja, U of I’s director of General Education.
+“The Common Read Committee, composed of students, faculty and community members, believed this selection was a perfect choice to usher in a new era of focus and perseverance in the post-pandemic world,” said Dean Panttaja, U of I’s director of General Education.

-Now in its 13th year, the Common Read is designed to engage the university and Moscow community in a unified intellectual activity, Panttaja said.
-First-year students will be assigned to read the book as part of their first-year studies courses and in English 101 and 102, all part of the General Education program.
+Now in its 14th year, the Common Read is designed to engage the university and Moscow community in a unified intellectual activity, Panttaja said.
+Students will be assigned to read the book as part of their first-year studies courses and in the first-year writing composition sequence, all part of the General Education program.

 The Common Read is a program designed to engage the university and Moscow community, its students, staff, faculty and community members, in a unified intellectual activity.
 For first-year students it introduces them to academic expectations, respectful discourse, and community building.
 The Common Read is supported by the Judith M. Runstad Lecture Series, which sponsors a keynote address by the author of the Common Read, or someone closely associated with the book.
 The Common Read book is available through the U of I VandalStore.

 This is a program sponsored through the General Education program, supported by the Office of Student Affairs, and a host of faculty, staff and student members on the Common Read Committee.